 The warmth of the sun on my skin, crystal clear waters for as far as the eye can see.
 Soft, white sand underneath my toes and a gentle breeze ruffling my hair.
-Visiting Phuket, Thailand was one of my favorite stops on my four-month solo adventure.
-It’s here that my love for Thailand was cemented, despite once thinking that it was an overcrowded and overrated country.
+Visiting Phuket, Thailand was one of my favorite stops on my five-month solo adventure.
+It’s here that my love for Thailand was cemented, despite once thinking that it was an overcrowded and overrated country (*cringes*).

-My only hang up when deciding to visit Phuket, was… will it be overrated?
+My only worry when decided to leave Singapore and fly to Phuket, was the fear that the island would be completely overrun with tourists and thus… overrated.
 I have heard horror stories of Pa Tong Beach being overcrowded, housing hostile backpackers, and petty crime.
 But the island has much more to offer than Pa Tong.
-So when I decided to visit, I decided to avoid what is known as the tourist zones of Phuket and instead spent my time exploring Northwest Phuket.
+So when I decided to visit, I decided to avoid what is known as the tourist zones of Phuket and instead spent my time exploring the northwest area of Phuket.

-We arrived at the island and immediately checked ourselves into Pullman Phuket Arcadia located on Nai Thon Beach in Northwest Phuket.
-A quick 15-minute drive from the airport, this is a chic hotel nestled on a hill, away from the hustle and bustle of Phuket’s busy streets.
-With easy access to the beach below, you can stay on the resort and float in the pool overlooking Nai Thon Beach, ordering cocktails to your seats.
-Or make the short walk down to the beach for some time in the crystal clear ocean water.
+We arrived at the island and immediately checked ourselves into Pullman Phuket Arcadia located on Nai Thon Beach in Northwest Phuket (only 15 minutes from the airport).
+The Pullman Phuket Arcadia is a chic hotel nestled on a hill, away from the hustle and bustle of Phuket’s busy streets.
+While I preferred staying on hotel property, lounging at the pool overlooking Nai Thon Beach, the hotel also provides easy access to the beach if you’d prefer to lounge on the white sand beach.

-And when it comes time to eat?
-Venture out for dinner or eat at the Italian restaurant, Vero, located on the resort.
+When it comes time to eat make sure to venture to the Italian restaurant, Vero, located on the resort.
 It overlooks the pool, and down to the beach giving you the best seats in the house for a Phuket sunset.

 Wilawan – Located on Nai Thon Beach, Wilawan is a small, fast restaurant serving coffee and dessert waffles.